singe/yellow/README.md

 ```
 Then run any binary, check that it behaves as expected, and you get a canary alert.

-Once you're happy everything is working, you can add it across the system with:
+Once you're happy everything is working, you can add it across the system with (this won't work on musl based systems like alpine):
 ```
 cp libyellow.so /usr/lib
 echo /usr/lib/libyellow.so >> /etc/ld.so.preload